The United Methodist Church (UMC) and homosexuality: An overview

-split happened over 150 years ago -- largely fueled by angry debate over another ethical, civil rights issue -- slavery.
+split happened over 150 years ago -- largely fueled by angry debate over another ethical, civil rights issue -- human slavery.
 Another church split may occur in the near future over sexual orientation.

 The following information sources were used to prepare and update the above essay.
 The hyperlinks are not necessarily still active today.